airSipper/oop/README.md

-# shit-games
+# crap-games
-a collection of random games
+i'll put all the crap games i make here